Evidently

 Evidently's profiling functions take in a pandas.DataFrame dataset or a pair of datasets and generate results in the form of a Report object.

 One of Evidently's notable characteristics is that it only requires datasets as input.
-Even when running model performance comparison analyses, no model needs to be present.
+Even when running model performance comparison analyzes, no model needs to be present.
 However, that does mean that the input data needs to include additional target and prediction columns for some profiling reports and, you have to include additional information about the dataset columns in the form of column mappings.
 Depending on how your data is structured, you may also need to include additional steps in your pipeline before the data validation step to insert the additional target and prediction columns into your data.
 This may also require interacting with one or more models.

 There are three ways you can use Evidently to generate data reports in your ZenML pipelines that allow different levels of flexibility: